dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 8/PSet8.md

 in the category of rings.

-When attempting to check that this is a homomorphism, we have
+When attempting to check that this is a ring homomorphism, we have
 \[
 \begin{align*}
 \phi(f \circ g) = (f \circ g)(1) = f(g(1))